 When you remortgage every mortgage lender will check your credit score before offering you a lifetime mortgage.
 Most lenders use Experian and or Equifax and you will need a reasonable score.
 If you are concerned about your credit score at all we would suggest you get a report from Experian and then show it to your broker before you get a mortgage application with a new lender underway.

 Where can I get advice on releasing equity?

-Get advice from a mortgage broker.
+Get advice from a broker.
 Tell them what you are trying to achieve and they will then search the whole mortgage market to match up your requirements with a lender that can help you.
-They will also be able to find you the lowest interest rates and also be able to find the mortgage lenders that are offering the best incentives and savings.
+They will also be able to find you the lowest interest rates to get you the lowest monthly repayments and also be able to find the lenders that are offering the best incentives and savings.
 These incentives can be really financially helpful for example:

 How do I find a fee-free mortgage broker?